AICC/CMI-5_Spec_Current/cmi5_spec.md

 <a name="xapi_state"></a>
 #10.0 xAPI State Data Model

-Prior to launching an AU, the LMS MUST create a document in the State API record in the LRS.
+Prior to launching an AU, the LMS MUST create or update a document in the State API record in the LRS.
 This MUST be a JSON document, as defined in this section, with a document name (stateId) of "LMS.LaunchData".
-The LMS MUST only create one State document for the combination of activityId, agent, registration, and stateId.

 An example of the JSON document is shown below.